Board of Directors

 Christine Kang

-Christine is an Associate Director, Gift & Estate Planning at SickKids Foundation.
+Christine is Director of Legacy Giving at the Centre for Addiction and Mental Health (CAMH) Foundation.
 In 2023 she was awarded the Association for Healthcare Philanthropy’s 40 Under 40.

 Read More

-She serves as a mentor, peer support worker, and employee resource group member for BIPOC staff.
-Christine began her career in the financial services sector and held various roles in reporting, strategy, communications, and project management.
+She started her fundraising career at SickKids Foundation where she held progressive roles in planned giving and served as a mentor, peer support worker, and employee resource group member for BIPOC staff.
+She is an invited speaker and published writer on using social media for gift planning.
+Christine initially began her career in the financial services sector and held various roles in reporting, strategy, communications, and project management.

 Claude Lestage